 The funding of K-12 public schools in Ohio is a joint effort between the state and local school districts.
-In FY 2022, Ohio will distribute almost \$7.5 billion in state foundation funding to 611 school districts through the state foundation funding formula.
+In FY 2023, Ohio will distribute just under \$7.62 billion in state foundation funding to 611 school districts through the state foundation funding formula.

 The state operating budget for fiscal years 2022 and 2023, Am.
 Sub.
 HB 110 of the 134th Ohio General Assembly, made significant changes to the calculation of state funding for primary and secondary education.
-The amount of state foundation funding a district receives is directed by a new formula.
+In June of 2022, the General Assembly enacted H.B.
+583. That bill made a number of technical corrections to the school funding formula identified following passage of H.B.
+110. The amount of state foundation funding a district receives is directed by a new formula.
 Often called the Fair School Funding Plan, the changes included in the operating budget related to the calculation of state foundation funding is the result of a workgroup of practitioners convened by House Speaker Robert Cupp and former Representative John Patterson in late 2017.
 What resulted was a set of recommendations to change the state funding formula.
 The new funding model includes the following key elements: